 Despite her doubts about the political viability of rioting, Pierce now says that White gentrification is destroying the neighborhood.
 Unlike riots, gentrification and displacement aren’t temporary, but are permanently embedded in our capitalist reality.
 In fact, the rhetorical foundation for this new wave of displacement was actually laid in the days following the riots.

 Perhaps so many of us rush to condemn these types of disruptions because we’re actually content with neoliberalism’s post-racial illusion.
-At the burned down QuikTrip convenience store in Ferguson, someone left a note addressed to their ‘corporate neighbor,’ seemingly in the hope that the business would return: By framing themselves as a customer in need of their ‘corporate neighbor,’ it’s possible that the author is acting not out of concern for the working people that lost their jobs — their actual neighbors — but from the fear that their shopping routine will be disturbed.
+At the burned down QuikTrip convenience store in Ferguson, someone left a note addressed to their ‘corporate neighbour,’ seemingly in the hope that the business would return.
+By framing themselves as a customer in need of their ‘corporate neighbour,’ it’s possible that the author is acting not out of concern for the working people that lost their jobs — their actual neighbours — but from the fear that their shopping routine will be disturbed.

 As Smith observed, we identify more strongly with broken windows than broken people.
 This mindset is intentionally cultivated by media and law enforcement as a way to prevent solidarity among marginalized people, which Lauren Friedman, for one, believes is a key strategy for maintaining order.

 Such insight should not seem new to Black insurgents, or to anyone attempting to explain their actions.
 In 1964, Malcolm X gave a speech at the Oxford Union in which he borrowed the words of conservative lightning rod Barry Goldwater to announce: ‘Extremism in the defense of liberty is no vice; moderation in the pursuit of justice is no virtue.’
 He understood that disruption, even extremism, was required in the face of subjugation.